acode/FunctionScript/README.md

 1. Ensure the **Resource Definition** is valid and compliant, either on storage or accession.
-2. Performs a handshake (i.e. HTTP) with initial request details optionally including a `Type-Conversion` setting.
+2. Performs a handshake (i.e. HTTP) with initial request details
-3. Accept an `Array` or `Object` of parameters as a request body
+3. Accept an `Array`, `Object` or a string of URLencoded variables
-4. If the `Array` consists of a single `Object` (that is not a `Buffer`), it will be treated as an `Object` request (with that `Object`)
+4. If over HTTP and query parameters present, query parameters used as URL encoded variables
+5. If over HTTP POST and query parameters present, reject requests that try to specify a POST body as well with a `GatewayError`
+6. If over HTTP POST, requests **must** include a `Content-Type` header or a `GatewayError` is immediately returned
+7. If over HTTP POST, `Content-Type` **must** be `application/json` for `Array` or `Object` data, or `application/x-www-form-urlencoded` for string data or a `GatewayError` is immediately returned
-5. If `Type-Conversion` is set to true, automatically convert strings to FaaSlang types based on [Type Conversion](#type-conversion)
+5. If `application/x-www-form-urlencoded` values are provided (either via POST body or query parameters), convert types based on [Type Conversion](#type-conversion) and knowledge of the function definition and create an `Object`
 4. If `Array`: Parameters will be checked for type consistency in the order of the definition `params`
 5. If `Object`: Parameters will be checked for type consistency based on names of the definition `params`
 6. If any inconsistencies are found, cease execution and immediately return a `ParameterError`
 7. If a parameter has no defaultValue specified and is not provided, immediately return a `ParameterError`
-8. Load function into memory, if the function fails to parse or is not valid, immediately return a `RuntimeError`
+8. Try to execute the function, if the function fails to parse or is not valid, immediately return a `RuntimeError`
-8. Execute function, if any errors are thrown immediately return a generic `Error`
 9. If function returns inconsistent response (does not match `returns` type), immediately return a `ValueError`
 10. Return value of function to client